yolo079/some-stars/README.md

 *   [MIUI-Monet-Project/Module](https://github.com/MIUI-Monet-Project/Module) - Material You wallpaper-based dynamic theme for MIUI & HyperOS system apps on Android 12+

-## PHP

-*   [okxlin/appstore](https://github.com/okxlin/appstore) - 1Panel 应用商店的非官方应用适配库  1Panel Store Unofficial App Adaptation Repository (https://t.me/dockerapps)

-*   [kalcaddle/kodbox](https://github.com/kalcaddle/kodbox) - kodbox is a file manager for web.
-It is a newly designed product based on kodexplorer.
-It is also a web code editor, which allows you to develop websites directly within the web browser.You can run kodbox either online or locally,on Linux, Windows or Mac based platforms

-*   [pandora-next/deploy](https://github.com/pandora-next/deploy) - Pandora Cloud + Pandora Server + Shared Chat + BackendAPI Proxy + Chat2API + Signup Free = PandoraNext.
-New GPTs(Gizmo) UI, All in one!

 ## Rust

 *   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用